Kim Sơn district

 Kim Sơn is a rural district of Ninh Bình province in the Red River Delta region of Vietnam.
 As of 2003 the district had a population of 171,660.
 The district covers an area of 165 km^{2}.
 The district capital lies at Phát Diệm.
+Before 1828, this area was a wild costal area.
+In 1928, the Nguyen Dynasty's mandarin Nguyen Cong Tru led a large-scale land reclamation and clearance project in the area and founded the district in 1929.
+The name of Kim Sơn means golden mountain.